What Is Exploratory Testing?

 The testing consists of two major spheres.
-At one side, the programming is supported, whereas, the other side evaluate the product.
-At the former side, writing of the units of code is performed.
-Furthermore, on the other side, the final product is checked, and evaluated.
+On one side, the programming is supported, whereas, the other side evaluates the product.
+On the former side, writing of the units of code is performed.
+Furthermore, on the other side, the final product is checked and evaluated.

 The skilled exploratory testers who work on the agile projects utilize the strategy of exploratory testing to inform the team about the flaws in the product.
 The testing can be conducted without a structure and freestyle.

 The exploratory testing in agile environments helps the tester to locate the areas, which have high risks.
-The exploratory testing and agile methodology can be combined as an excellent aproach for testing.
+The exploratory testing and agile methodology can be combined as an excellent approach for testing.